kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

+# MNIST Classification with KMeans

 The `mnist-classification-pipeline.py` sample runs a pipeline to train a classficiation model using Kmeans with MNIST dataset on SageMaker.
-The `kmeans-hpo-pipeline.py` is a single component hyper parameter optimisation pipeline which has default values set to use Kmeans.
+This example was taken from an existing [SageMaker example](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-python-sdk/1P_kmeans_highlevel/kmeans_mnist.ipynb) and modified to work with the Amazon SageMaker Components for Kubeflow Pipelines.

 ## Prerequisites